BOYKEFENG/Pittsburgh_Street_Map/README.md

 # Pittsburgh S2 Map

 This project analyzes and visualizes **street slopes** in **Pittsburgh, Pennsylvania** to identify truck-suitable streets under slope constraints.
 The workflow includes downloading road network data, retrieving elevation data, calculating slopes, and visualizing results using **interactive maps**.
+The map is currentlt running in https://pittsburghstreetmap-ntcyzxnbzfmnbe8myic9ti.streamlit.app/

 ---